hruzgar/flutter_responsive_sliding_drawer/README.md

 ## Usage

-To use the `SlidingDrawer` widget in your Flutter project, simply wrap your main content and drawer content shown in the example below (for a more comprehensive example as in the example gif above, you can run the example project included in the repository and get inspiration from there):
+To use the `ResponsiveSlidingDrawer` widget in your Flutter project, simply wrap your main content and drawer content shown in the example below (for a more comprehensive example as in the example gif above, you can run the example project included in the repository and get inspiration from there):

 ```dart
 import 'package:flutter/material.dart';